Updated: 7th Aug 2017

 Next a Shared Project suffers from issues when defining an assembly name.
 For example in xaml if you wanted to reference a control and reference an assembly name, each native project will have a different assembly name, so you either have to do some more ifdefs or OnPlatforms, or have to name each native project the same assembly name.

-Using Portable Class Libraries (PCL)
+Using .NET Standard Class Libraries (SCL)

 When you create a PCL, you can go to the Properties and set the Targets for the project.